 0.1 The system is slow and does not perform as expected

 In case the system is slow, standard activities take hours to perform and the overall system is becoming cumbersome, the lack of performance is clear – the reason might be that the software or technology is out to date or the quality is low.
 Consequences can be huge.
 Can you imagine 200 users spending 20% of their time waiting for the system to deliver information or perform the task?

 0.2 Device-dependent and no mobile-device support

-Working remotely, from laptop, tablet or smartphone requires the software to be device-independent and available typically on-line.
-Even native application (e.g. written on Apple iOS or Google Android needs internet connection to perform, in order to connect to database).
+Working remotely, from the laptop, tablet or smartphone requires the software to be device-independent and available typically online.
+Even native application (e.g. written on Apple iOS or Google Android needs an internet connection to perform, in order to connect to the database).

 The software that is not able to integrate with other solutions or is not supported by modern operating systems or web browsers.
 In the near future, it will require replacement or redevelopment.

 0.4 Software is not user-friendly and hard to learn

 There is a lot of solutions that requires additional training for users (e.g. engineering or design software), but when we talk about day-to-day business solutions, platforms should be created as low-touch solutions and easily accessible for any type of user.